usc-isi-i2/mowgli-in-the-jungle/README.md

 The only exception here is aNLI, where the answer is the middle event between `observation 1` and `observation 2`, i.e., information that fills the gap between the two observations.

-### Baseline
+### `ExamplePredictor` performance

-The current baseline picks a random number out of the possible answers.
+The current baseline picks an answer randomly out of the set of possible answers.
 Given that the number of possible answers per dataset is between 2 and 4, the baseline accuracy varies between roughly 25 and 50%.
 Specifically:

 |   dataset   | baseline accuracy |
 |:-----------:|:-----------------:|